 In June 2019, after 40 years of researching and writing about nontoxic products, Debra decided to retire from her toxics work.
 Her past work continues to be maintained at Nontox U, along with up-to-date additions from a long-time follower who is now the new owner.

 As her work progressed, Debra realized that the products that contained toxic chemicals were for the most part made by industrial manufacturing of nonrenewable fossil fuels.
 And while one could find industrial products that were not toxic, there was actually another approach that could be taken.

 Debra found that when you step out of industrialization, you step into Nature.
 When you use products made from natural, renewable resources instead of petroleum, you are using products that are not only nontoxic, but products that have many more benefits as well.

 Natural, renewable, organic, sustainable products bring shoppers into the whole circle of Life.
 It’s a different way of living altogether.
 A different viewpoint.

-Today Debra and her lifepartner and soulmate, Larry Redalia, are happily exploring how we can go beyond industrialization and create “a lifestyle based in Life.”
+Today Debra and her lifepartner and soulmate, Larry Redalia, are happily exploring how they can go beyond industrialization and create “a lifestyle based in Life.”
 And with this new viewpoint and partnership, Debra also is using her new name, Debra Redalia.